 Concussions occur after a traumatic blow to the head.
 When the head and the brain is shaken back and forth rapidly, physical and chemical changes happen that affect the brain’s functions.

-Sports is one of the main causes of concussions.
+- Sports-Related Injuries.
+Sports are one of the main causes of concussions.
 Adolescents in particular are at the highest risk for concussions, not due to irresponsibility while playing, but rather because their brains are still developing.
 Sports that people often get the most concussions in include football, basketball, and soccer.

 However, there are some long-term effects of concussions that may occur if you neglect to treat a concussion properly.
 Those symptoms include:

 To avoid the long-lasting effects of a concussion, it is essential to give your brain time to heal.
-This means avoiding all activities that are too strenuous and to seek professional help for your healing.
-The AIM Clinic’s Complete Concussion Management program is recognized as a certified Complete Concussion Management Inc. clinic and with early intervention, can significantly improve a person’s concussion recovery and help to avoid negative long-term effects.
+This means avoiding all activities that are too strenuous and seeking professional help for your healing.
+Active Integrative Medicine’s Complete Concussion Management program is recognized as a certified Complete Concussion Management Inc. clinic and, with early intervention, can significantly improve a person’s concussion recovery and help to avoid negative long-term effects.